9th Annual Jack Fletcher GM Memorial Tug-O-War

 This event commemorates the life and community service of Lt COL Jack Fletcher GM.
 Jack served 31 years in the Army, the last eight in the Reserves.
 After leaving the Army, he became Chief Superintendent in the Commonwealth Police – the forerunner to the Australian Federal Police.

 Jack settled in Bungendore and was a long time member of the Bungendore Show Society until his passing in November 2008.
 His widow, Margaret, approached the Bungendore Show Society with a proposal to run a tug-o-war competition at the 2009 Bungendore Show as a memorial to Jack.

-The Tug-of-War Competition is an important way for community groups, sporting groups or groups of friends to participate in celebrating Jack’s life.
-Traditionally this has been an over 18’s men’s competition however, from 2015 it was expanded to a women’s (over 18’s) and juniors (under 18) competition also.
+The Tug-of-War Competition is a wonderful opportunity for community groups, sporting groups or groups of friends to participate in celebrating Jack’s life and in competing for the cash prize.
+The competition includes men’s and women’s (over 18’s) event and a juniors (under 18) competition also.

 - As ToW participants enter the showground area they will need to identify themselves to one of the entry control staff who will have a list of all participants.
 There will be no entry charge for participants but there will be for any non-participants accompanying them.
 A team representative, preferably the Coach, will be responsible for organising their team to be at the nominated TOW area at 9:45AM and to make themselves known to the co-ordinator of the competition.

 - The draw for the first round of competition will be available on the day.
 Each team will consist of 6 members, preferably managed by a Coach.